davidbeleznay/ai-forester-app/README.md

    - Press 'i' for iOS simulator
    - Scan the QR code with Expo Go app on your physical device

+## Troubleshooting

+If you encounter the following errors:

+- **Gesture Handler not found**: Make sure `import 'react-native-gesture-handler'` is at the top of both `App.js` and `index.js` files.
+- **TypeError: Cannot convert undefined value to object**: This usually indicates an issue with component props or state.
+Check that all objects have proper initialization.
+- **Unable to resolve module**: Run `npm install` to ensure all dependencies are installed.

+To fix common issues:
+1. Clear Metro bundler cache: `expo start --clear`
+2. Ensure gesture-handler is properly installed: `npm install react-native-gesture-handler --save`
+3. Check that your Expo SDK version matches the dependencies in package.json

 ## Using the Culvert Sizing Tool

 The Culvert Sizing Tool helps forestry professionals calculate the appropriate culvert size based on watershed characteristics and stream measurements.

 ### Features

-- **Interactive Sliders**: Easy adjustment of watershed area and channel slope values
+- **Interactive Inputs**: Easy adjustment of watershed area and channel slope values
 - **Real-time Calculations**: Dynamic calculation of cross-sectional area as you input stream measurements
 - **Advanced Options**: Climate change projections and stream transportability considerations
 - **Visual Results**: Clean, intuitive results display with visual representation of the culvert